planctus/europa/README.md

 # Installing composer.
 composer install

-# Copy from build.properties.dist to your local setting build.properties.local depending on which project you are building.
+# Copy from build.properties.dist to your local setting build.properties.[project name].local depending on which project you are building.
 cp build.properties.dist.[project name].local build.properties.local
 # Change settings in build.properties.local to match your environments